-Listen to the following clips to gain insight into Mikkel’s method of predicting the future workplace.
+Listen to the following clips to gain insight into Mikkel’s method of predicting the future workplace experience.

 “Workplace experience is not tied, anymore, strictly to the physical office that you’re providing.” – Sabine Ehm

-In the past, the workplace experience was only measured with variables pertaining to the physical space.
-Over the past decade, we’ve seen this mindset slowly change, but it accelerated by the global pandemic.
+In the past, experience in the workplace was only measured with variables pertaining to the physical space.
+Over the past decade, we’ve seen this mindset slowly change.
+But it accelerated because of the global pandemic.
 The office of the future will not just simply be a singular place.
-Instead, it will comprise of many, such as home offices and third-party spaces.
-Within the world of corporate real estate, many questions have emerged about how this will work: what kind of role will the office actually play in the future?
+Instead, it will comprise many, such as home offices and third-party spaces.
+Within the world of corporate real estate, many questions have emerged about how this will work.
+What kind of role will the office actually play in the future?
 What services will we deliver?
 How much will we actually be in the office?
 How do we make it attractive?

-“Why look at it only from a workplace experience?
+“Why look at it only from experience in the workplace?
 Why not try broadening it a little and say what is the user experience?” – Mikkel Lyngbo Nielsen

 The user experience of working for a company can be defined as each time a task is performed related to the job.
-Be it going into the office, logging on to the network from home or having a meeting in a third-party setting, each experience must be thought of when designing the workplace of the future.
+Be it going into the office, logging on to the network from home, or having a meeting in a third-party setting, each experience must be thought of when designing the future workplace experience.
 Mikkel suggests we think of it as a user experience instead of solely workplace, as this encompasses both HR and IT.

 “One-size fits no-one [but], we cannot come up with 120,000 solutions.
 How can we at least define some common patterns within the data?” – Mikkel Lyngbo Nielsen

-When Mikkel joined the Ericsson team, he was under the assumption that the workforce would be back in-office within a few months.
+When Mikkel joined the Ericsson team, he was under the assumption that the workforce would be back in the office within a few months.
 With this time crunch, Mikkel and the Office of the Future team were under immense pressure to gather good data, fast.
 In the summer of 2020, they performed data gathering exercises such as the Leesman survey.
-These data points would then answer questions such as how activities performed at home vs. in-office.
+These data points would then answer questions such as how activities are performed at home vs. in-office.

-When Mikkel interviewed employees, he found the answers to be black and white: they either enjoyed working from home or didn’t.
+When Mikkel interviewed employees, he found the answers to be black and white.
+They either enjoyed working from home or didn’t.
 After digging into the data, he was able to find patterns of certain activities that were difficult to perform at home.
-Team-focused activities, collaborations, hosting customers, were very difficult to translate virtually.
+Team-focused activities, collaborations, and hosting customers, were very difficult to translate virtually.
 After performing many interviews and workshops, Mikkel and his team found 5 different persona profiles within the company.

-Mikkel and his team came up with 5 different personas that each Ericsson employee would fit into.
+For personalization in the workplace, Mikkel and his team came up with 5 different personas.
+Each Ericsson employee would fit into one of them.
 From there, the office space could be customized to better fit each location’s workforce.
 When beginning a new project, the team sends out a survey to understand the population of each persona at the specific location.
 This helps the real estate team curate the space appropriately.

-Interestingly, within the 5 personas, 3 were quite similar in that they are capable of working from home, but choose not to.
-However, each persona has their individual reason for choosing to go in-office, such as performing activities, working on a global team, or simply wanting to socialize and feel a part of a community.
+Interestingly, within the 5 personas, 3 were quite similar in that they are capable of working from home.
+However, they choose not to.
+Each persona has an individual reason for choosing to go to the office.
+For example, performing activities, working on a global team, or simply wanting to socialize and feel a part of a community.
 Mikkel quotes an employee, saying “I want to feel a part of something bigger than just sitting at home alone wearing my sweatpants”.